geoai-rl/geoai-rl.github.io/_posts/2020-10-20-Itaewon-Contents-Map.md

 It is also expected to provide useful information to small business owners who run businesses in the research area.
 We can identify active commercial districts at a certain time, and we can also use the trained agent to predict areas which will be popular in the future.
 It is expected that this research can be used to support spatial decisions for small business owners when they select new store locations.
-Furthermore, we look forward to the possibility of developing the vanishing process of stores due to higher rents, which can predict and respond to gentrification in future researches.
+Furthermore, in future researches, we look forward to explain the vanishing process of stores due to higher rents, which makes people to respond to gentrification.

 <br/>
 *(in progress) Jang, J., & Choi, J. (2020).
 Predicting pedestrian behaviors in Itaewon commercial district using user-generated contents: deep reinforcement learning approach.*